xray-forge/xray-16-types/docs/plugins/optimize.md

 ﻿# optimize Plugin

-`xray16/plugins/optimize` rewrites returned ternary expressions into direct Lua `if` / `else` returns.
+Use `xray16/plugins/optimize` to rewrite returned ternary expressions into direct Lua `if` / `else` returns.

 Default TypeScriptToLua output for `return condition ? first : second` introduces a temporary local.
 This plugin avoids that local while preserving ternary behavior.
 It has no configuration.